vskaush2/samplepackage/README.md

 ```bash
 $ pip install .
 ```
-It is highly recommended to use a virtual environment when installing `samplepackage`.
+It is highly recommended to use a virtual environment when installing `samplepackage` locally.
-Please see the [Virtual Environments](#Virtual-Environments) section for more information on creating a virtual environment.
+Please see [Local Installation](#Local Installation) section for more information on this.

 ## Usage